 Go is a board game like Chess, but not like Chess.
 Both Chess and Go are strategy games.
 Both are worthwhile to learn and play.
 Go is simpler than Chess and yet more complex.
 Simpler because all pieces are the same, just black and white, and in Go the pieces do not move around the board.

-Chess is a hierarchical game where the object is to catch the head honcho.
+Chess is a hierarchical game where the object is to catch the king.
 Go is an imperial game where each player seeks to enclose more territory on the board than his opponent does.

 Like Chess, Go offers a player rating system.
 But unlike Chess, Go offers a well balanced handicap system which allows a stronger player to play evenly against a weaker player and be fully challenged.
 With the proper handicap each player will have an equal prospect of winning.